 Once you are no longer enrolled at least half-time in an eligible program, you will receive a six-month grace period on your Direct Subsidized and/or Unsubsidized Loans before repayment is required.
 Repayment must begin at the end of the grace period.
 The period of repayment is typically between 10 and 25 years.
-You will have the choice of several plans, and the Direct Loan Servicing Center will notify you of the date the first payment is due.
-If you are having trouble making payments on your loans, contact the Direct Loan Servicing Center as soon as possible.
+You will have the choice of several plans, and your loan servicer will notify you of the date the first payment is due.
+If you are having trouble making payments on your loans, contact you loan servicer as soon as possible.
 If you stop making payments and don't get a deferment or forbearance, your loan could go into default, which has serious consequences.

 If you have previously had an in-school deferment on a Direct Subsidized or Unsubsidized Loan that entered repayment at an earlier date, you will be required to immediately begin making payments on the loan, because the six-month grace period has already been used.
 There is no second grace period.